Torres del Paine National Park

 Image: Robert Cutts on Flickr

-Cerro Baron, at the East end of the "Plan" (lower part of the city).
-On this hill stands the "Iglesia de San Francisco" (San Francisco Church), a temple full of history and which has suffered at least two major fires.
-San Francisco Church gives the nickname "Pancho" to Valparaiso as in the past this temple was the most recognizable point for sailors arriving at the port.
-(Spanish, name Francisco= nickname "Pancho").
+Cerro Baron, at the eastern end of the "Plan" (lower part of the city).
+On this hill stands the "Iglesia de San Francisco" (San Francisco Church), a temple full of history that has suffered at least two major fires.
+The San Francisco Church gives Valparaiso the nickname "Pancho", because in the past this temple was the most recognizable point for sailors arriving at the port.
+(Spanish, name Francisco = nickname "Pancho").

-Nearby is situated El Almendral neighborhood, with many important places like the National Congress, the Municipal Theatre, the Cathedral, Plaza Victoria (Victoria Square), the Iglesia de los Doce Apostoles (Church of the Twelve Apostles), O'Higgins Square, the Mercado Cardonal, whose two-story meccano type construction dates from 1912.
-It was designed by Eduardo Feuereisen, disciple of Alexandre Gustave Eiffel; Palacio Polanco which since 1942 is used as the headquarters of the Prefecture of Carabineros de Chile, and many other interesting places.
+Nearby is El Almendral neighborhood, with many important places such as the National Congress, the Municipal Theater, the Cathedral, Plaza Victoria, the Church of the Twelve Apostles, O'Higgins Square, the Mercado Cardonal, whose two-story meccano-style building dates from 1912.
+It was designed by Eduardo Feuereisen, a disciple of Alexandre Gustave Eiffel; Palacio Polanco, used since 1942 as the headquarters of the Prefecture of the Carabineros de Chile, and many other interesting places.

 Funicular Railways of Valparaiso